caleb531/coin-problem/SPEC.md

 ```

 In the above example, the values `1`, `2`, `3`, and `4` can be any arbitrary
 integers greater than or equal to zero.
+These integers will not exceed 2^16 - 1
+(or 65,535).

 The output JSON MUST be preceded by a NUL character (`\0` or `\u0000`).